-On February 8, 2011, in Docket No. E-7, Sub 831, the Commission issued its Order Adopting "Decision Tree" to Determine "Found Revenues" and Requiring Reporting in DSM/EE Cost Recovery Filings in Docket No. E-7, Sub 831 (Sub 831 Found Revenues Order), which included in the Order's Appendix A a "Decision Tree" to identify, categorize, and net possible found revenues against the NLR created by the Company's EE programs.
-Found revenues may result from activities that directly or indirectly result in an increase in customer demand or energy consumption within DEC's service territory.
+On February 8, 2011, in Docket No. E-7, Sub 831, the Commission issued its Order Adopting "Decision Tree" to Determine "Found Revenues" and Requiring Reporting in DSM/EE Cost Recovery Filings in Docket No. E-7, Sub 831 (Sub 831 Found Revenues Order), which included, in Appendix A, a "Decision Tree" to identify, categorize, and net possible found revenues against the NLR created by the Company's EE programs.
+Found revenues may result from activities that directly or indirectly result in an increase in customer demand or energy consumption within the Company's service territory.